NV Innovation Gateway

 The Academic Innovation Landscape

-Research work and funding is often geared towards meeting societal challenges, funders want to know how your proposed project will make a positive impact and research council national evaluations include impact cases as standard.
-So a basic understanding of the landscape of innovation in academia is an important part of the modern academic toolbox.
+Research work and funding are often geared towards meeting societal challenges.
+Funders want to know how your proposed project will make a positive impact and research council's national evaluations include impact cases as standard input.
+Therefore, a basic understanding of the innovation landscape in academia is an important part of the modern academic toolbox.

 Knowledge Valorization